brehldev/va_vdot_public_cameras/README.md

-# Virginia DDOT Public Cameras
+# Virginia DOT Public Cameras

-This repository provides a GeoJSON dataset of publicly available traffic cameras managed by the Virginia Department of Transportation (VDOT/DDOT).
+This repository provides a GeoJSON dataset of publicly available traffic cameras managed by the Virginia Department of Transportation (VDOT).

 ## Example Data